 Grain-free kibbles are often linked to the term low-glycemic, and are recommended to stabilize blood sugar and aid digestion, but watch out!
 Some grain-free formulas are still very calorie dense and not as low on the glycemic index as you may think.
 Replacing grains with white rice or potatoes will not lower the effect that the food will have on your dog's blood sugar levels.

 Depending on your pet’s activity level, your pet may need more or less animal protein and fat in their diet, and the rest of the food is predominantly carbohydrates.
 Even in higher protein kibbles, carbohydrates can be quite high, which is why it's even more important to make sure that the carbs in your dog's food are low-glycemic and nutrient dense.

 Instead of going completely grain free, try going grain friendly.
-Choose a food with healthy, lower glycemic grain choices such as oats, barley, or brown rice.
+Choose a food with healthy, lower glycemic, whole grain choices such as oats, barley, or rye.
 These ingredients will still provide energy, but will digest slower and distribute more evenly over time.

 We call these foods grain friendly.
 Grain friendly foods can be just as healthy as grain free formulas.
 With any diet, look at each ingredient individually to determine if they're right for your pet.